openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 ========

-In order to obtain the highest possible value from data collected in the OpenedX ecosystem, this document attempts to provide guiding thoughts and principles on data modeling.
+In order to obtain the highest possible value from data collected in the Open edX ecosystem, this document attempts to provide guiding thoughts and principles on data modeling.

 .. contents::